jakbrtz/Minecraft-1.17-Minigames/scripts/server/Games/readme.md

 Should players see a countdown before the game starts?

 If left out then the answer is yes (true).

+### TeamsAreUsedInThisGame

+Is this a team game?

+If the answer is no (false) then none of the other team-related variables do anything

+If left out then the answer is yes (true) for scored games and no (false) for all other games

 ### TeamsCanBeAddedAfterStart